Azure-Samples/iot-edge-opc-plc/README.md

 _SystemCycleStartedEventType_, _SystemCycleAbortedEventType_, _SystemCycleFinishedEventType_ from _SystemCycleStatusEventType_.

 Every 3000 ms a new _SystemCycleStartedEventState_ is triggered.
 (The other event types are not used.)
-A _message_ is generated with a counter "The system cycle '\{counter}' has started." for each event.
+Two _messages_ are generated with a counter "The system cycle '\{counter}' has started." for each event, one has severity 1 and the other one severity 2.

 A structure of type _CycleStepDataType_ is added to _SystemCycleStartedEventState_ event.
 The values in that structure is hard coded to Name: Step 1 and Duration: 1000.